VincentTam/vincenttam.github.io/source/_posts/2015-08-05-a-quick-markdown-syntax-error-detection-for-writing-mathjax-equations-in-octopress-posts-3.markdown

 Inadequacies
 ---

+---
+(Added on SEP 3RD, 2015)

+Now I realised that kramdown will leave the trailing two backslashes at each line inside `<div>` tags in Markdown source files *untouched*.

+---

 In [the second post][seri2] in this series, we know that `<div>` tag prevents kramdown from converting the code inside the tag to HTML, while in [another old post about kramdown's Markdown attributes][pp3],